 07 of 08

-Step #7: Replace Lid and Switch Off Heat
+Replace the Lid and Switch Off the Heat

 When all (or most) of the water has been absorbed, replace the lid and switch off the heat.
 Allow the pot to sit undisturbed for another 10 to 15 minutes, or until you're ready to eat.
 The residual heat inside the pot will steam the rice and any remaining water will be absorbed, leaving your rice well done and tasting pleasantly sticky.